zefhemel/matterless/README.md

     ```shell
    $ mls run -w myapp.md
    ```
+   It will also immediately kick you into the Matterless console, which allows you to manually trigger events, invoke functions and perform various store operations.
 2. Server mode by simply running `mls` optionally with arguments like `-p` to bind to a specific port (defaults to `8222`), `--data` to select the data directory (default: `./mls-data`) and `--token` to use a specific admin token (generates one by default):
     ```shell
     $ mls --data /var/data/mls